Accessibility

 Relaxed Performances

-• Relaxed performances at Playwrights Horizons are specifically designed to welcome people with diverse needs (e.g., neurodivergence such as autism, anxiety, trauma, ADHD, OCD, PTSD, etc.), as well as anyone else that may benefit from a more inclusive theater environment.
+Relaxed Performances at Playwrights Horizons are designed to create a welcoming theater experience for people with diverse needs, including those who are neurodivergent (such as autism, ADHD, OCD, PTSD, or anxiety), as well as for anyone who may benefit from a more inclusive environment.

-• Playwrights Horizons has retained the consulting services of Dr. Becca Yuré, Ph.D., BCBA, LBA for our Relaxed Performances.
+Playwrights Horizons engages the consulting services of Dr. Becca Yuré, Ph.D., BCBA, LBA for all Relaxed Performances.

 View Upcoming Relaxed Performances